-Participating in an Independent Study program requires an effort and commitment on the part of the student, parent, Mentor Teacher and school district to strive to meet individual educational interests.
-Parents/guardians and students must realize the following before considering an Independent Study program.
+Participating in an Independent Study program requires an effort and commitment on the part of the student, parent/guardian, and Mentor Teacher to meet individual educational interests of the student.
+Students and parents/guardians must realize the following before applying for the Independent Study Program.

-- 1. The school district will only consider an Independent Study course if the student is able to meet all requirements for graduation as outlined in the Program of Studies. - 2.
-Independent Study courses are available to Junior and Senior students.
-Freshmen and Sophomore students may be offered an Independent Study course if a scheduling conflict exists. - 3.
-Students must be able to demonstrate the educational significance of their participation in an Independent Study program.
-Only students demonstrating exceptional talents or needs for acceleration can qualify.
-All possible efforts should be made to meet these needs through the regular curriculum.
-Independent study courses cannot replace an existing course. - 4.
-All Independent Study courses require a Mentor Teacher from the West Allegheny School District as approved by the High School Administration. - 5.
-All Independent Study course requests must include: - a) Independent Study program application - b) Signatures of Parent/Guardian, Mentor Teacher, School Counselor - c) A goal statement outlining each of the responsibilities and times when study will be done - d) Student transcript - 6.
+- 1. Independent Study courses will only be considered when the student is on track to meet all requirements for graduation as outlined in the Program of Studies. - 2.
+Independent Study courses are only available to Junior and Senior students. - 3.
+All possible efforts should be made to take courses available in the Program of Studies.
+Independent Study courses cannot replace an existing course. - 4.
+All Independent Study courses require a Mentor Teacher from West Allegheny High School as approved by the High School Administration. - 5.
+All Independent Study course requests must include: - a) Independent Study program application - b) A goal statement outlining each of the responsibilities and times when study will be completed - c) Signatures of Parent/Guardian, Mentor Teacher, School Counselor - d) Student transcript - 6.
 All Independent Study courses must be approved by the High School Administration. - 7.
 No transportation (if needed) for the Independent Study will be provided by the school district. - 8.
-Independent studies will be graded on a Pass/Fail basis but will not be applied to the student's QPA.
-Students will be given credit toward graduation requirements. - 9.
+Independent Studies will be graded on a Pass/Fail basis but will not be applied to the student's GPA.
+Students will be given elective credit toward graduation requirements. - 9.
 The schedule change procedures contained within the West Allegheny High School Program of Studies apply to all Independent Study courses. - 10.
-The High School Academic Principal shall act as final authority regarding all Independent Study courses and a student's eligibility for one.
+The student must meet routinely with the Mentor Teacher and School Counselor throughout the year to monitor individual student progress.